bricked-up/Frontend/README.md

 # Getting Started

 This is the repo for the frontend.
 We are using `React` and `Typescript`.
+The main entry point is found This is the repo for the frontend.
+We are using `React` and `Typescript`.
 The main entry point is found int the index.tsx file but the actual code begins in the App.tsx.
 Please note that the App.tsx should only be used for routing and global context wrappers.